Responses to Neo-Liberalism

 Chapter 15: Interaction between Labour Unions and Social Movements in Responding to Neo-liberalism

-Bill Fletcher Jr INTRODUCTION Traditional mainstream unionism tends to set itself apart from other social movements, distinguishing itself from them except under particular periods of stress.
+15 Interaction between labour unions and social movements in responding to neo-liberalism Bill Fletcher Jr INTRODUCTION Traditional mainstream unionism tends to set itself apart from other social movements, distinguishing itself from them except under particular periods of stress.
 This exceptionalism has coincided with the institutionalization of labour unions as legitimate components of so-called democratic capitalist societies.
 Once unions had broken from the margins and were no longer seen as either explicitly revolutionary forces or organisations of the rabble, they found themselves seeking stability and a permanent role in democratic capitalist systems.
 Unions, in developing an institutional existence, nevertheless, constituted the core of a social movement: the labour movement.
 Other working class forces have existed within this larger movement and unions themselves have often existed as movement-organisations rather than solely institutions.
 This struggle for the identity of unions has had a direct impact on the contradictory relationship of unions to other social movements.
 Among, and within the unions, there have been conflicting tendencies in addressing their raison d’être and that of organised labour.
 Mainstream ‘business unionism’ has been at odds with that of a class struggle orientation.
 Those of a class struggle orientation have often, but not always, tended to see in other social movements potential allies in the struggle for social justice and social transformation.
 Beginning in the 1980s, new labour formations started to emerge, largely in the global South, taking an orientation to their tasks that shared a great deal in common with class struggle unionism.
-This orientation, which over time came to be known as social movement unionism (SMU)...
+This orientation,...

 You are not authenticated to view the full text of this chapter or article.